 For three years Buddy treated his hiatal hernia this way until it once again was unresponsive to treatment and the symptoms returned.
 His hiatal hernia had also continued to increase in size, leading to issues with regurgitation while eating.
 At this point, Buddy was desperate for a change.
 “The treatment helped for a little while, but the symptoms started returning and I really just wanted to fix the root cause of the problem, I wanted the surgery,” says Buddy.

-His gastroenterologist connected him with Tripp Buckley, MD, medical director and surgeon of UT Health Austin’s Heartburn and Esophageal Disorders Center.
+His gastroenterologist connected him with Tripp Buckley, MD, Medical Director and surgeon of the Heartburn and Esophageal Disorders Center clinical practice within Digestive Health, a clinical partnership between UT Health Austin and Seton Ascension.
 After meeting with Dr. Buckley, Buddy felt reassured that the Nissen fundoplication surgery was safe, effective and would solve his problems.
 “He explained everything very thoroughly and I really felt like I could trust him,” says Buddy.

 In May 2018, Buddy was scheduled for surgery and he just so happened to be one of Dr. Buckley’s first surgical patients here at UT Health Austin.
 “I wanted to get it done as soon as possible, so when Dr. Buckley’s schedule opened up I asked for a spot right away,” he says.